 Local Reentry Program

 For many years, the United States Attorney’s Office for the Western District of Washington has recognized the importance of successful reentry.
 By working with our law enforcement and community partners, we are integrally involved in the development and implementation of creative solutions to address reentry barriers.
 We recognize that helping individuals return to productive lives after incarceration will make the Western District of Washington a safer and better community.
+You can find our reentry guide below.

 Ongoing Reentry Efforts